SSWConsulting/SSW.Rules.Content/rules/how-to-name-sharepoint-documents/rule.md

 Bad example: CamelCase - File name doesn't have spaces but also doesn't contain any separators between words
 :::

 This is a popular way to combine words as a convention in variable declarations in many coding languages, but shouldn't be used in document names as it is harder to read.
+Also, a file name without spaces means that the search engine doesn't know where one word ends and the other one begins.
+This means that searching for 'monthly' or 'report' might **not** find this document.

+### Avoid Snake_Case

 ::: greybox
 Monthly_Report.docx
 :::
-::: bad
+::: ok
-Bad example: Snake\_Case - File name uses an underscore to separate words
+Figure: OK example - underscored (Snake\_Case) URLs have good readability but are not recommended by Google
 :::

 Underscores are not valid word separators for search in SharePoint, and not recommended by others.
 Also, sometimes underscores are less visible to users, for example, when a hyperlink is underlined.
 When reading a hyperlink that is underlined, it is often possible for the user to be mistaken by thinking that the URL contains spaces instead of underscores.
 For these reasons it is best to avoid their use in file names and titles.

+### Use kebab-case

 ::: greybox
 monthly-report.docx